bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Less than an hour left.
 But just five minutes after finishing off Paper Trail, we also solve the [*second* Illegal Search meta](https://www.two-pi-noir.agency/puzzles/papas_stash).
 Of course, Nashville surprise (again, again), this time featuring alternate extractions from the five post-lock puzzles (flavored as shining a blacklight on the relevant objects, another escape room trope).
 I fast-tracked the second extraction for Jargon; the others fell in short order to either a cursory glance or the force of a magnifying glass thrown at Mach 2.

 So by rule of three, this must be the last meta in the round, right?
-Maybe we can make this a four-round solve before HQ closes.
+Maybe we can make this a four-round solve before Hunt HQ closes.

 Unfortunately, even with the telephone message that we knew was coming for Chekhov's gun reasons, we still didn't manage to find the right books in time.
 I even attempted a brute-force approach (that ended up not panning out because I forgot it was indexing into the answers).